ytaras/ytaras.github.io/source/_posts/2013-04-29-scala_workshop_0.markdown

 ```

 When you save file you should notice pretty-printed specs with success
 message.
-As a side-note, what we done here is a useful TDD technical
+As a side-note, what we done here is a useful TDD technique
 which I call 'wrapping 3rdparty object' (if you know widely adopted
 name, please let me know).
 Idea here is that we write unit tests for
 3rd-party components, which we don't write and control, to ensure our
 expectation matches it's real behavior.
 I don't say you should test all
-standard lib or operators as I do here, but it may help you if you
+standard lib as I do here, but it may help you if you
 unsure what some specific method does in 3rd party library - write down
 a test, make it pass and submit it to your SCM.
 If version upgrade will
 break your expectations (and possibly your code) you will be notified